Registration opens on Sept 1st of each year.

 Find your assigned Region Team Leader in the following document - Each official is assigned a Team Leader.
 The official is assigned according to where they live - in the Phoenix metro area it is by zip code.
 Once registered contact your assigned Team Leader.

 Official's Division Coord (exp 2021)

 Regional II Officials with less than 3 years experience:

 Attend the free lecture clinic NPPR2 (New, Probationary, Provisional and Regional II) Officials Clinic normally held in early December each year.
+This year's clinic will be on December 7th from 10am - 1pm at the AZ Region Volleyball Facility.
 Attending this clinic satisfies the classroom portion of your required annual training.